 Similar to local banks, credit unions tend to be regional, although there are national credit unions as well.
 Unlike for-profit banks (banks that operate to make money), credit unions are nonprofit and controlled by their members.
 This generally results in fewer fees and better interest return rates on their bank accounts.

-Additionally, many universities and colleges have college credit unions for employees and students, such as the Ole Miss Credit Union, formally known as the Mississippi Federal Credit Union, at the University of Mississippi.
+Additionally, many universities and colleges have college credit unions for employees and students.
 These banking institutions are located right on campus and have accounts designed to serve their university students.
 Also, many college-affiliated credit unions are much easier to join, even for international students, because they require fewer documents.
 There are many other advantages to banking with your college credit union, including student-tailored accounts, on-campus support, and local ATMs with no fees.

 There are also several national credit unions to consider.
 National credit unions may not have account options that were created with your college or international students in mind, but they may still offer many of the same great perks.